 h.
-Will the proposed action generate or emit methane (including, but not limited to, sewage treatment plants, landfills, composting facilities)?
+Will the proposed action generate or emit methane (included landfills, composting facilities)?
 If Yes: □ Yes □ No i.
-Estimate methane generation in tons/year (metric):ii.
-Describe any methane capture, control or elimination me electricity, flaring): easures included in project design (e.g., combustion to go enerate heat or i.
+Estimate methane generation in tons/year (metric): ii.
+Describe any methane capture, control or elimination measures included in project design (e.g., combustion to generate heat or electricity, flaring): i.
 Will the proposed action result in the release of air polluta quarry or landfill operations?
 If Yes: Describe operations and nature of emissions (e.g., die action). □ Yes □ No j.
 Will the proposed action result in a substantial increase in new demand for transportation facilities or services?
 If Yes: i.
 When is the peak traffic expected (Check all that apply): □ Randomly between hours of : □ Morning □ Evening □ Weekend □ Yes □ No iii.
 Parking spaces: Existing Proposed Net increase/decrease iv.
 Does the proposed action include any shared use parking?
 Yes No v.
 If the proposed action includes any modification of existing roads, creation of new roads or change in existing access, describe: vi.
-Are public/private transportation service(s) or facilities available within 1⁄2 mile of the proposed site? ☐ Yes ☐ No vii Will the proposed action include access to public transportation or accommodations for use of hybrid, electric ☐ Yes ☐ No viii.
-Will the proposed action include plans for pedestrian or bicycle accommodations for connections to existing ☐ Yes ☐ No pedestrian or bicycle routes? k.
-Will the proposed action (for commercial or industrial projects only) generate new or additional demand ☐ Yes ☐ No for energy?
-If Yes: i.
-Estimate annual electricity demand during operation of the proposed action: ii.
-Anticipated sources/suppliers of electricity for the project (e.g., on-site combustion, on-site renewable, via grid/local utility, or other): iii.
-Will the proposed action require a new, or an upgrade, to an existing substation? ☐ Yes ☐ No Hours of operation.
+Are public/private transportation service(s) or facilities available within 1⁄2 mile of the proposed site? □ Yes □ No vii Will the proposed action include access to public transportation or accommodations for use of hybrid, electric □ Yes □ No viii.
+Will the proposed action include plans for pedestrian or bicycle accommodations for connections to existing □ Yes □ No pedestrian or bicycle routes?
+Yes No access, describe: ☐ Yes ☐ No ☐ Yes ☐ No k.
+Will the proposed action (for commercial or industrial projects only) generate new or additional demand Hours of operation.
 Answer all items which apply. i.
 During Construction: Monday - Friday: Saturday: Sunday: Holidays: ii.
 During Operations: Monday - Friday: